+The bog is located in an area mapped by GSI as of low - moderate groundwater vulnerability (GSI Mapviewer).
 Groundwater Vulnerability is a term used to represent the intrinsic geological and hydrogeological characteristics that determine the ease with which groundwater may be contaminated by human activities.
-Groundwater vulnerability maps are based on the type and thicknesses of subsoils (sands, gravels, glacial tills (or boulder clays), peat, lake and alluvial silts and clays), and the presence of karst features.
+The surrounding areas is generally ranges between moderate to high, given the moderately permeable nature of these subsoil types; however, a number of high and extreme vulnerability areas can be identified in the surrounding area.Groundwater vulnerability maps are based on the type and thicknesses of subsoils (sands, gravels, glacial tills (or boulder clays), peat, lake and alluvial silts and clays), and the presence of karst features.
 Groundwater is most at risk where the subsoils are absent or thin and, in areas of karstic limestone, where surface streams sink underground at swallow holes.
+While Groundwater Vulnerability is typically used to indicate the susceptibility to groundwater pollution, it can provide a useful proxy indication of likely groundwater flow rates in the surrounding area.
+These data indicate there is generally low risk of any groundwater contamination occurring at this site.